eagomezc/Machine_Learning_DMARD_in_RA_patients/README.md

 # Overview:

-This repository contains the **R scripts** used to create the machine learning models used to predict the response to DMARD treatment in rheumatoid arthiritis patients using lipid mediators profiles, clinical scores, specific lipid mediator families and separating the data based on the pathotype showed by the patients.
+This repository contains the **R scripts** used to create the machine learning models used to predict the response to DMARD treatment in rheumatoid arthritis patients using lipid mediator profiles, clinical scores, specific lipid mediator families and separating the data based on the pathotype showed by the patients.

 These scripts were also used for the validation step of the models (using a validation cohort) and the Matthews correlation coefficient (MCC) calculation.